7 Evaluation of the repository

 • “Reproduced” badges: These badges relate to an independent party regenerating the reuslts of the article using the author objects.

-Item S H L K A J
+Item S Hu L K A J He W

 “Open objects” badges